SoNotWildTurtle/ReAI/README.md

 7. Set an `OPENAI_API_KEY` environment variable with your OpenAI key or run `./ReAI.ps1 -ConfigureTokens` to enter it interactively.
 8. Optionally set `REAI_ENC_KEY` with a Base64 AES key for file encryption.
 If not set, the first run generates a key, saves it to `enc_key.txt`, and sets the environment variable automatically.
 9. Optionally set `OPENAI_MAX_RPM` to your OpenAI account's request-per-minute limit.
 The script waits `240 / OPENAI_MAX_RPM` seconds between calls (or 60 seconds for `gpt-4o`).
 You can override the interval directly using `OPENAI_RATE_LIMIT`.
+10. GPT responses are cached under `cache/gpt_cache.json` so repeated prompts reuse previous answers when available.
-10. Execute `./ReAI.ps1 -InstallService` to install the Windows service (Windows 10+ only).
+11. Execute `./ReAI.ps1 -InstallService` to install the Windows service (Windows 10+ only).
    The service starts `ReAI.ps1` with no arguments so the interactive menu appears in its terminal window.
 On non-Windows systems use the script directly instead of the service.

 ## Runtime Controls